becarpenter/book6/99. Chapter Template/Markdown Usage.md

 And don't forget, a separate .md file for each new section in any chapter of the book.

+For some markdown editing tools, flowed text with no line breaks is a nuisance.
+Preferably, wrap the text at ~72 characters. makeBook will do this whenever it needs to write a file back, using the `mdformat` tool.

-Web references can be done in basic Markdown form, i.e.:
+Web references can be done in basic markdown form, i.e.:

 ```
   [text](URL)               to refer to any valid URL